 - inclusive and tolerant environments

 We have remarkable opportunities available today to us to create new innovations and to see things in new ways.
-The full potential of all these opportunities is yet to be fully realized or even fully understood.
 This also allows for more individuals to share their ideas and creativity, which in turn, leads to inclusivity and bringing people from different industries and backgrounds together.

 We're excited by this and what we can do to contribute to our society and the world, in both big and small ways.
-We hope reading this inspires you to grow and to be all you can be.
+We hope reading this inspires you to grow and to become all that you can be.